Almond Flour Blueberry Muffins that are simple to make, and ready to enjoy in less than thirty minutes.

 Lemon Zest - For flavor and lemon is amazing with blueberries.

 Blueberries - You can use fresh or frozen blueberries.
+If using frozen blueberries, do not let them thaw as they will become a mushy mess.

 For the full list of quantities please see the recipe below.
 Always check that the ingredients aren't expired before you start to bake.